 How Tie Guan Yin Tea is Harvested

-In this article, we review how a Tie Guan Yin Oolong is harvested with a step by step process:
+In this article, we review how Tie Guan Yin Oolong is harvested through a step-by-step process:

 Plucking Tea Leaves (Cai Qing)